 The following materials are recommended reading for people who are interested in increasing their understanding of civic engagement and how it can be applied in watershed projects.
 These materials and websites are but a few of the resources available on the subject of civic engagement.
 However, these should provide a general overview of the subject as well as provide several approaches and tools that are available.

-- MPCA Activities to Promote Civic Engagement in Watershed Plans: These documents provide an overview of the civic engagement products and services that MPCA has developed and will be developing for use by local partners and citizens.
+These documents provide an overview of the civic engagement products and services that MPCA has developed and will be developing for use by local partners and citizens in watershed planning.

 - Civic Engagement In the Development of Total Maximum Daily Load Studies